‘This Place Felt like a Torture Chamber’ | The Tyee

 Melanie Mark quit as a B.C.
-MLA Wednesday and shared her frustrations as the only Indigenous woman elected to the legislature and serve in cabinet.
+MLA Wednesday and shared her frustrations as the only First Nations woman elected to the legislature and to serve in cabinet.

 While Mark listed many accomplishments that she’s proud of, she also said colonial institutions like the legislature and the government are resistant to change and “allergic” to doing things differently.